FShamasneh/FactoryPal/Installation Guide.md

 ## Prerequisite
-- A virtual machine that runs docker and docker compose.
+- A virtual machine (VM) that runs docker and docker compose.
+- Install Java on the VM (It will be used by NiFi)
-- Install python (It will be used by one of the NiFi processors)
+- Install python on the VM (It will be used by one of the NiFi processors)
 - Clone the Repository
-- Java running on the VM (For NiFi)

 ## Installations